danielbodnar/awesome-stars/BY-LANG.md

 - [botpress/botpress](https://github.com/botpress/botpress) - The open-source hub to build & deploy GPT/LLM Agents ⚡️
 - [muctadir/lama](https://github.com/muctadir/lama) - LaMa, short for Labelling Machine, is an web application developed for aiding in thematic analysis of qualitative data.
 - [opencv/cvat](https://github.com/opencv/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
 Used and trusted by teams at any scale, for data of any scale.
+- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM
 - [context-labs/autodoc](https://github.com/context-labs/autodoc) - Experimental toolkit for auto-generating codebase documentation using LLMs
 - [open-metadata/OpenMetadata](https://github.com/open-metadata/OpenMetadata) - Open Standard for Metadata.
 A Single place to Discover, Collaborate and Get your data right.
 - [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.